thatimoreira/java_oracle-one/01_Java-Aplicando_a_Orientacao_a_objetos/parte02_desafios/part02_challenges-list.md

 "Practicing public and private, import, this, getters and setters access modifiers concepts.

-1. Create a `BankAccount` class with the following fields: accountNumber (private), balance (private), and accountHolder (public).
+1. Create a `br.com.alura.javafundamentals.part02.BankAccount` class with the following fields: accountNumber (private), balance (private), and accountHolder (public).
 Implement getters and setters methods for the private fields.

-2. Create a `PersonAge`  classwith private fields name and age.
+2. Create a `br.com.alura.javafundamentals.part02.PersonAge`  classwith private fields name and age.
 Use getters and setters methods to access and modify these fields.
 Add a method `checkAge` that prints whether the person is of legal age or not.

 3. Develop a `Product` class with private fields name and price.
 Use getters and setters methods to access and modify these fields.
 Add a method `applyDiscount` that receives a percentage value and reduces the product's price.